johnmbindyo/java-synchronized/README.md

 # java-synchronized
 Java synchronized code samples and explanations.
-Learn how to handle thread synchronization smartly.
+Learn how to handle thread synchronization smartly.For more on this topic ,[check this article](https://devsought.com/java-synchronized)